Cornerstone Family Programs

 The last falsification of reality is called denial.
 This is where the family members do not experience the full impact on their own lives.
 They have developed such a tolerance for the craziness that they think it is normal.
 Their lives may be coming apart, but they think everything is still under control.

-Please complete the questionnaire exactly as you see it; bring or send it at the time of admission.
-The questionnaire can be found and printed here.
+Please call us to get the questionnaire; bring or send it at the time of admission.

 We accept managed care and indemnity plans.
-We are an in-network treatment provider and we accept most Insurance for detoxification, residential rehab and intensive outpatient treatment and rehab programs.
+We are an in-network treatment provider and we accept most insurances for detoxification, residential rehab, and intensive outpatient treatment and rehab programs.

 Even if we are not an in-network treatment provider contracted with your particular carrier, they may still cover your treatment due to the number of large contracts we have and that we are the senior residential detox center in Southern California.